Roman251/LF-Major-Project/README.md

 This was only implemented for kidney and cancer.

 <img src = "images/image/shapash.png" width=500 height=300>

+### Model Deployement Framework

+The ```streamlit``` framework was used to create the interface and develope the application so as to deploy it on the cloud.

 ## ⏳ Installation Requirements
 1. Operating system: macOS / OS X · Linux · Windows